Preparing for your Security Clearance Interview - A Comprehensive Guide

 • Any activities or behaviours you would not want publicly known

-Remember, the purpose of these questions is not to judge your personal choices but to assess potential vulnerabilities to coercion or blackmail.
+Remember: The purpose of these questions is not to judge your personal choices but to assess potential vulnerabilities to coercion or blackmail.

 Sample Questions by Category